 I will take you through two different planning types.
 The most common and conventional one is forward-planning.
 This is when you plan from the beginning to the end of the goal.
 Your plan starts from the foundation up to the roof.

 Another way is backward planning.
 This type of planning starts from the goal or the end product back to the present day or state.
 In other words, backward planning plans from the full house through the roof down the foundation.

 Either one can be used, it just depends on how effectively you plan and how efficiently you execute them.

 Manage your time well for you to reach your goal.
 Some plans fail just because the timing is wrong.
 Time waits for no man.
 When you plan, put into consideration some downtime, time to rest and refresh your self and time to learn while focusing on your goal.

 Set time aside to work as you set time to do other things.
 Start one thing and ensure you finish it before you move entirely to other things.

-Time is a resource that once it is lost, it cannot be gained back.
-You should put a timeline to your goals.
+Time is a resource that once it is lost, cannot be gained back.
+You should put a timeline for your goals.
 For example, this goal is for the long term while this is for the short term.
 When you add time, you can measure your progress and readjust if you are lagging.

 Specifying the date of completing a goal or project helps you to focus on it and increases the chances of achieving that goal.